-The Richard A. Moggio, M.D., Student Research Fellowship Established in 1996 by Richard A. Moggio, M.D. to support medical students in their original research efforts toward the completion of their thesis requirement.
+The Richard A. Moggio, M.D.
+Student Research Fellowship Fund Established in 1996 by a gift from Richard A. Moggio, M.D., to support medical students in their original research efforts toward the completion of their thesis requirement.

-The Peter R. Muehrer Scholarship Fund Established in 2017 by Peter R. Muehrer, M.D.
+The Peter R. Muehrer Scholarship Fund Established in 2017 by a gift from Peter R. Muehrer, M.D.
 (B.A.
-1982 B.A.) to provide support for postdoctoral fellows within the National Clinician Scholars Program.
+1982), to provide support for postdoctoral fellows within the National Clinician Scholars Program.
 Preference for fellows who have demonstrated an interest in integrating research or clinical care for mental disorders into their studies.

-The Office of International Medical Student Education Fellowship Established in 2015 by a gift from Simeon A. Schwartz, M.D.
-1977, to support the international elective travel fellowship for medical students.
+The Office of International Medical Student Education Fellowship Fund Established in 2015 by a gift from Simeon A. Schwartz, M.D.
+1977, to support international elective travel fellowships for medical students.

-The Howard A. Pearson Fellowship in Pediatric Hematology/Oncology Established in 2000 to support faculty fellows in pediatrics.
+The Howard A. Pearson Fellowship Fund in Pediatric Hematology/Oncology Established in 1999 by a gift from Paul Newman to support faculty fellows in pediatrics.

-The Gustavus and Louise Pfeiffer Research Foundation Fellowship Established in 2015 by a gift from the Gustavus and Louise Pfeiffer Research Foundation to support M.D./Ph.D. students matriculating in the Yale School of Medicine M.D./Ph.D. program with a preference for students who are pursuing Ph.D. research in neuroscience or a closely related field.
+The Gustavus and Louise Pfeiffer Research Foundation Fellowship Fund Established in 2015 by a gift from the Gustavus and Louise Pfeiffer Research Foundation to support M.D./Ph.D. students.
+Preference for students who are pursuing Ph.D. research in neuroscience or a closely related field.

-The George G. Posener Endowed Fellowship for Education and Training and Stem Cell Research in Trauma and Surgical Critical Care Established in 2002 by George G. Posener as a memorial to his wife, parents, four sisters, brother (Morris, Yale Class of 1938), and his two sons, and to honor Dr. Reuven Rabinovici of the Trauma and Surgical Critical Care Section of the Department of Surgery at the Yale School of Medicine.
-The fund is to educate and train residents and fellows and support stem cell research at the Yale School of Medicine in the Trauma and Surgical Critical Care Section of the Department of Surgery.
+The George G. Posener Endowed Fellowship Fund for Education, Training, and Stem Cell Research in Trauma and Surgical Critical Care Established in 2002 by a gift from George G. Posener in memory of his wife, parents, four sisters, brother (Yale Class of 1938), and two sons and in honor of Dr. Reuven Rabinovici of the Trauma and Surgical Critical Care Section of the Department of Surgery at the Yale School of Medicine to educate and train residents and fellows and support stem cell research in the Department of Surgery.

-The George G. and Leah E. Posener Memorial Fellowship in Hematology and Stem Cell Research Established in 1995 by George G. Posener in memory of his wife, Leah, and his brother, Morris (Yale Class of 1938), who received care at Yale New Haven Hospital.
-To be awarded annually to assist a young physician/scientist whose research focuses on polycythemia vera and related blood diseases and also to support stem cell research.
+The George G. and Leah E. Posener Memorial Fellowship Fund in Hematology and Stem Cell Research Established in 1995 by a gift from George G. Posener in memory of his wife and his brother (Yale Class of 1938), who received care at Yale New Haven Hospital, to assist physician-scientists whose research focuses on polycythemia vera and related blood diseases and support stem cell research.

-The Bertram Roberts Memorial Fund Established in 1955 by family members, friends, and colleagues as an annual lecture in the field of psychiatry.
-In 1973, the family decided to use these funds not only for lectures but also to assign summer stipends to medical students interested in field study or other projects in the field of social psychiatry.
+The Bertram H. Roberts Memorial Fund Established in 1955 by gifts from the family, friends, and colleagues of Bertram Roberts for lectures and summer stipends to medical students interested in field study or other projects in the field of social psychiatry.

-The Leon Rosenberg Medical Student Research Fund in Genetics Established in 2004 by Leon E. Rosenberg, M.D., former dean of Yale School of Medicine, to be awarded to one medical student who elects to spend a fifth year at Yale School of Medicine engaged full-time in research in the Department of Genetics.
+The Leon Rosenberg Medical Student Research Fund in Genetics Established in 2004 by a gift from Leon E. Rosenberg, M.D., former dean of Yale School of Medicine, for medical students who elect to spend a fifth year engaged in full-time research in the Department of Genetics.